AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/database-nosql.md

 ## Create a target connection {#target-connection}

+A target connection represents the connection to the destination where the ingested data lands in.
+To create a target connection, you must provide the fixed connection spec ID associated to the Data Lake..
+This connection spec ID is: `c604ff05-7f1a-43c0-8e18-33bf874cb11c`.

-You now have the unique identifiers for a dataset base connection, a target schema, and a target dataset.
-Using these identifiers, you can create a target connection using the [[!DNL Flow Service]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) API to specify the dataset that will contain the inbound source data.
+You now have the unique identifiers a target schema a target dataset and the connection spec ID to data lake.
+Using the [!DNL Flow Service] API, you can create a target connection by specifying these identifiers along with the dataset that will contain the inbound source data.

 **API format**